CrimsonMartin/clinker/memory-bank/activeContext.md

 ## Next Steps

 ### Immediate
-1. Remove legacy code from sidebar.js
+1. Test the new layout with actual user login states
-2. Add comprehensive unit tests for new modules
+2. Remove legacy code from sidebar.js
-3. Test the refactored sidebar thoroughly
+3. Add comprehensive unit tests for new modules
 4. Update documentation for new architecture

 ### Short-term